-The main priorities of your bathroom tiles is that they need to be anti-slip and to be able to resist wear & tear such as water damage, so it’s important to choose wisely!
+The main priorities took look for when planning your bathroom flooring is to ensure it's anti-slip and able to resist wear and tear such as water damage, so it’s important to choose wisely!

 The best bathroom floor tiles include vinyl, lino and ceramic tiles.
 Water-resistant choices such as vinyl and laminate are great options if you’re on a budget and are looking to create a seamless effect.
 However, if you want to create a statement with your floor tiles, mosaics or ceramics will allow you to get creative and turn your bathroom floor into a feature.